yeti/manticore-iosviewfactory/README.md

 #Welcome to Manticore iOS View Manager

 ##Overview

 **Manticore-iosviewmanager** is a ViewControllers Management pattern for all iOS apps.
 It aims at making the creation of iOS applications easier, by not having to care about managing your different View-Controllers.
 Designed with a two-level hierarchical view controller structure, *manticore-iosviewmanager* is ideal for creating tabbed applications although it will help you in the making of any type of application.

-**Manticore-iosviewmanager** was inspired by the [Android activity lifecycle](http://developer.android.com/training/basics/activity-lifecycle/pausing.html) : treating views as activities.
+**Manticore-iosviewmanager** was inspired by the [Android activity lifecycle](http://developer.android.com/training/basics/activity-lifecycle/pausing.html).

+**Simplicity is key ** :

+1. Make an intent : create a VC, go to a specific VC, pop the last 3 VCs... endless possibilities.
+2. Process the intent with a unique method.
+3. That's it !

 ##Installation